 Anuvinda – Prince of Avanti

 During the Kurukshetra War, Anuvinda and Vinda displayed remarkable bravery, achieving significant feats on the battlefield.
 Their alliance with the Kauravas stemmed from familial loyalty and allegiance, despite knowing the challenging odds they faced against the Pandavas.
-Satyaki, a renowned warrior from the Vrishni clan and a staunch ally of Arjuna, ultimately faced off against Anuvinda in battle.
+Satyaki – Disciple of Arjuna, a renowned warrior from the Vrishni clan and a staunch ally of Arjuna, ultimately faced off against Anuvinda in battle.
 Satyaki, who was a disciple of Arjuna and renowned for his own extraordinary skill in warfare, proved to be a formidable opponent for Anuvinda.
 In a fierce and hard-fought duel, Satyaki defeated and slew Anuvinda, adding to his long list of battlefield victories.
 Soon after, Vinda also engaged Satyaki in combat, seeking to avenge his brother’s death.
 However, he too fell to Satyaki’s expertise and strength.

 Anuvinda, Vinda, and the Vrishnis